xialijun0801/qfin/README.md

 Try writing C++ using only objects.
 Templates are nice to have as well.
 Use [Design Patterns](https://sourcemaking.com/) whenever you can.

-Here is a short but interesting article on [Expression Template](https://github.com/dmlc/mshadow/tree/master/guide/exp-template) that explains the basic usage of C++ templates.
+Here is a short but interesting article on [Expression Template](https://github.com/dmlc/mshadow/tree/master/guide/exp-template) that examplifies some basic usage of C++ templates.

 You **must** finish Scott Meyers'